DaemonLife/sway_fedora_lenovo/README.md

-# Config for Sway (and GNOME): Fedora 34, Lenovo ideapad 5 15are05
+# Config for GNOME and SWAY: Fedora 34, Lenovo Ideapad 5 15are05.

-After install add all config from this repository.
+After install add all config from this repository to your folders.

-# Installing
+# GNOME Post installing
-## First steps
 Let's make the dnf fast like lynx
 ~~~
 echo 'fastestmirror=1' | sudo tee -a /etc/dnf/dnf.conf